dicethrow/pandown/README.md

 - the template is a rarely touched but highly capable pandoc latex template
 - the output can be any format that pandoc supports
 - the markdown should be structured in a way that a vscode markdown previewer will still preview the content (and relatively reference images etc) correctly
+- the messy libraries, dependencies, latex stuff etc is confined to a containerised virtual machine

 ## making documents with pandown